On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Numerical implementations

-In most applications where SGD is employed, estimates of $\beta^*$ are used in predictions, without any focus on accounting for the variability is its estimation.
+{ with} $x_i { \in \mathbb{R}^d}$ assumed to be iid.
+For estimation, the loss function is the negative log-likelihood as a consequence of the Bernoulli model assumption. { However,} estimates of $\beta^*$ { that minimize this loss function} are used in predictions, without any focus on accounting for the variability is its estimation.
 Denote the ASGD estimator of $\beta^*$ with $\hat{\beta}_n$, and for any data point $j$, the fitted/predicted probability of success is estimated with

 A thresholding is then typically used to obtain a binary prediction of this $j$th observation, based on $\hat{p}_j$.
 That is, for some user-chosen threshold $q$, $\hat{y}_j = \mathbb{I}(\hat{p}_j > q)$.
 When employing a test dataset, misclassification rates can then be obtained for model building and comparisons.
 Due to \eqref{eq:pj_normal} and the delta method, as $n \to \infty$,